erdirowlands/people-api/README.md

     2. Import the `awesomeCollection.json` Collection which you can find at the repo root

 4. Run SpringBoot project which will serve the app on localhost:8080
 5. Make requests to the below endpoints.
-For resource POST and PUT methods, you will need to provide a Person object in the request body
+For POST and PUT methods , you will need to provide a Person object in the request body

        {
         "_id": "612bc203e1c21da01c2013e9",